nbarrasson/aroworkshop/_entries/04-02 project.md

 A project allows a community of users to organize and manage their content in isolation from other communities.

+> A OpenPaas for Azure project has been pre created in your organization.

 {% collapsible %}

 It also automatically create a "namespace" and access rights around it.
 You can create a project with the Web portal or with the **oc new-project** command